packagecontrol/thecrawl/about.md

 - Q: What does the "R" stand for?
   - A: Rewrite, refactor, revisited... something along those lines 😉
 - Q: How do I even use this?
   - A: Find a package you like using the search feature on the [homepage](/), then paste the name into the "Install Package" command in Sublime Text.
-The [existing documentation](https://packagecontrol.io/docs/usage) for this is still valid.
+See also the [documentation](https://docs.sublimetext.io/guide/package-control/usage.html).

 <script type="module">
   document.querySelectorAll('pre').forEach(codeblock => {